 While Sir John left £100 to be invested in property to produce an annual income for the benefit of the poor of All Hallows (All Saints), during her lifetime Mary built and endowed 4 almshouses at Butcherley (or Butchery) Green, along with £50 a year towards clothing and repairs.
 This is mentioned in her will.

 The area, now renamed Bircherley Green, is roughly where the shopping centre now is, between the bus station and Bull Plain.
 The River Lea is on its northern edge.
 The 1857 document of exchange includes a site diagram but does not cover an area large enough to give the exact location.
 It shows the almshouses on the east side of a road called Butchery Green, adjoining The Priory Estate.
+The question is whether or not this is the same as Green Street.
 A map from Turnor’s book is included in Victoria County History between pages 490 -1.
 The 1847 tithe map also shows the area.
 Neither of these maps is detailed enough to show the location.